 Personal injury cases can arise from many different types of accidents.
 One of the most common sources of personal injury cases is motor vehicle accidents.
-However, personal injury cases also can stem from slips and falls, incidents of medical malpractice, dog bites, and other accidents.
+However, personal injury cases also can stem from slips and falls, incidents of medical malpractice, and other accidents.
 In these cases, a Venice personal injury lawyer may be able to help.

 When you or a loved one suffers injuries due to the negligence of others, you may have a personal injury case against one or more parties.
 Personal injury cases can vary dramatically, from cases involving catastrophic injuries such as traumatic brain injuries or spinal cord injuries to cases involving more minor injuries.

 Our law firm can evaluate your accident and determine whether you have a valid legal claim.
 We can gather evidence to prove that another party was negligent in causing your injuries, including documentation of your injuries.
 Together, we can build a case for compensation based on your injuries and other losses against those parties who are liable for your losses.

 We pride ourselves on maintaining constant contact with all our clients.
 You will have our personal cell phone numbers so that you can reach us directly.
 We will respond to you and answer your questions as frequently as you ask them.

 How Much will it Cost for Tou to Help Me?

 We offer all potential clients a free and no-obligation consultation about their cases.
 If you decide to allow us to handle your case, you pay us nothing upfront.
 In fact, you pay us nothing until you receive compensation for your injuries from the responsible parties.

 What are Recoverable Damages in Personal Injury Cases?

 As a Venice personal injury lawyer may advise, you could be eligible for various damages in a personal injury case.
 The amount of damages that you can receive depends on the strength of the evidence against the other parties and the extent and permanency of the injuries that you receive.